100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_04_CI_Not_Working_after_client_upgrade.md

 ### Cause

 No idea what caused this behavior.
-Seemed that nothing else was broken other than CI was affected.
+Seemed that nothing was broken other than CI was affected.

 ### Solution